 The bypass principle is used because it improves the specific fuel consumption (SFC) and the propulsive efficiency of the engine.

-Air taken in by the engine is then compressed and partially passes around it (different from bypass air), carried through ducts to cool the engine and is ejected at the rear or around the engine, in case of a front mounted ducted fan.
+Air taken in by the engine is then compressed and partially passes around it (much different from bypass air), carried through ducts to cool the internal engine parts and is ejected at the rear or around the engine, in case of a front mounted ducted fan.

 The ratio of air around the combustion zone compared to the amount of air entering the engine is called the bypass ratio.
 Usually about 8:1 or higher to improve its Specific Fuel Consumption.